 As teachers who are engaged in improving curriculum and instruction and making learning meaningful to our students, we are often looking for new pedagogical methodologies and new teaching techniques.
-Some of these involve ample use of digital media and other efficient tools afforded by the development and diffusion of technology.
+Some of these involve ample use of digital media and other tools afforded by the development and diffusion of technology.

-In teaching counterpoint this term, I have made Johann Joseph Fux’s Gradus ad Parnassum (1725) one of the main required textbooks for this course (Mann, 1971).
-Despite many recent textbooks on the study of counterpoint at a post-secondary level available today, Fux’s Gradus is unique in at least two ways.
+In teaching counterpoint this term, I have made Johann Joseph Fux’s Gradus ad Parnassum (1725) one of the main required textbooks for this course.
+Despite the many recent textbooks on the study of counterpoint at a post-secondary level available today, Fux’s Gradus is unique in at least two ways.
 Firstly, the textbook is a thorough and comprehensive pedagogical treatise written specifically to teach Renaissance counterpoint to advanced students.
 Its design is simple and it is based on acquired competency, practical development of compositional skills, and an increasing level of difficulty throughout the teaching process.
 Secondly, it is written in an organic and friendly dialogue format.

 The dialogue takes place between Alouysius, the master, and Josephus, the pupil.
 The former constantly engages his student by means of probing questions that encourage critical thinking and reflection.
 Assessments are completed as the instruction progresses and are always formative, in that both Alouysius and Josephus provide one another with feedback on the instruction process.